ani2fun/cs-journal/README.md

-# Review Notes on Java Topics
+# Notes on JVM (Java, Kotlin, SpringBoot) Topics

+A training repository to practice and review programming topics

 ### Running the project Using Gradle: